Australia Travel Planning - Part 1: Deciding What to See and Do

 Once I determined the activities of my trip to Australia, the next step was to choose how long I would spend there.
 I chose to take ten weeks on this trip, so I needed to determine how to split that time between the various cities.

-Based on my research, my plan will look something like this:
+Based on my research, my plan was this:

 Perth and Western Australia - 14 days